Conu101/FdF/README.md

 The project can be set up locally by downloading or cloning the repository.
 It has been built on and for macos so its functionality is not guaranteed on other operating systems.

 The project required the use of the static library libft.a coded during the previous project.
-The libft version used in this projct is the version I had put together in that time, much more limited than the currently available version that has been updated since.
+The libft version used in this project is the version I had put together in that time, much more limited than the currently available version that has been updated since.
 See libft project -> [https://github.com/conu101/libft](https://github.com/conu101/libft)

 The graphics library minilibx is included in this repository (macos version) and will be compiled with the project by the makefile.